Rules for Living (play): Act 1

-Matthew and Carrie, a couple, are talking and unpacking food in the kitchen for Christmas dinner at Matthew's parent's house.
+Matthew and Carrie, a couple, are talking and unpacking food in the kitchen for Christmas dinner at Matthew's parents' house.
 Matthew can sense Carrie is upset with something.
 He pushes for her to say what is on her mind.
 Carrie says she thinks Sheena, Matthew's sister-in-law, faked laughing at her joke.
 Matthew explains that it was sincere.
 Carrie asks what she shouldn't say to make Matthews family upset.
 Matthew tells Carrie to be less vulgar.
 Carrie overacts and is angry at Matthew at the end of scene one.